tc39/proposal-smart-pipelines/readme.md

 The term [“**topic**” comes from linguistics][topic and comment] and have precedent in prior programming languages’ use of “topic variables”.

-The terms “**antecedent**” and “**topic expression**” are preferred to “**LHS**” because, in the future, the [topic concept could be extended to other syntaxes such as `for`][possible future extensions to the topic concept], not just pipelines.
-In addition, “LHS” in the ES specification usually refers to the [LHS of assignments][ES LHS expressions], which may be confusing.
-However, “LHS” is still a fine and acceptable name for a pipeline’s antecedent.
+The term “**head**” is preferred to “**topic expression**” because, in the future, the [topic concept could be extended to other syntaxes such as `for`][possible future extensions to the topic concept], not just pipelines.

+In addition, “head” is preferred to “**LHS**”, because “LHS” in the ES specification usually refers to the [LHS of assignments][ES LHS expressions], which may be confusing.
+However, “topic expression” and “LHS” are still fine and acceptable, if not imprecise, names for a pipeline’s head.

 The term “**topic reference**” is preferred to the phrase “**topic variable**” because the latter is a misnomer.
 The topic reference is *not* a variable